| | |

 Girl in Kimono at a Temple in Kyoto, photo credit: Mr. Misadventures

-Renting a kimono in Kyoto is pretty easy to do, here is a listing of a few spots that rent them.
-Above and beyond the discounts you'll get while wearing one, they make beautiful photos!
+Renting a kimono in Kyoto is pretty easy to do and is a great cultural experience, here is a listing of a few spots that rent them.
+Above and beyond the discounts you'll get while wearing one, they make beautiful photos, so make sure you do some fun photo shoots!
+It's the ultimate kimono experience!

 Wearing a Kimono in Kyoto: Girls in Kimono at a Temple in Kyoto